Report on Government Services 2024

 This indicator is a proxy indicator and needs to be interpreted with care.
 Completion of a program that aims to address offending behaviour may not change the young person’s understanding of the impact of their behaviour.

-Data are not yet available for reporting against this indicator.
+Data is not yet available for reporting against this indicator.
 Table 17.2 provides summary information about programs available to young offenders that aim to address their offending behaviour.

-NSW uses the Youth Level of Service/Case Management Inventory to assess young offenders’ level of risk and to develop individualised case management plans in response to identified criminogenic needs.
-Changing Habits and Reaching Targets (CHART) is the primary offence focused intervention used across NSW.
+New South Wales uses the Youth Level of Service/Case Management Inventory to assess young offenders’ level of risk and to develop individualised case management plans in response to identified criminogenic needs.
+Changing Habits and Reaching Targets (CHART) is the primary offence focused intervention used across New South Wales.
 CHART is a cognitive behavioural program that can be adapted to each young offenders’ criminogenic needs and is facilitated by caseworkers in community and custody.
-Other programs delivered to young offenders in NSW include: X-Roads, an individual intervention for young people with significant substance misuse issues; Dthina Yuwali, an Aboriginal-specific Alcohol and Other Drugs group work program; and My Journey My Life, a group program for young Aboriginal males that aims to reduce the incidence of family and inter-generational violence.
-NSW also funds non-government organisations to provide a Rural Residential Alcohol and Other Drug Rehabilitation program, the Youth on Track early intervention scheme, an Aboriginal Reintegration and Transition program, and other case management, mentoring and accommodation support programs.
+Other programs delivered to young offenders in New South Wales include: X-Roads, an individual intervention for young people with significant substance misuse issues; Dthina Yuwali, an Aboriginal‑specific Alcohol and Other Drugs group work program; and My Journey My Life, a group program for young Aboriginal males that aims to reduce the incidence of family and inter‑generational violence.
+New South Wales also funds non‑government organisations to provide a Rural Residential Alcohol and Other Drug Rehabilitation program, the Youth on Track early intervention scheme, an Aboriginal Reintegration and Transition program, and other case management, mentoring and accommodation support programs.

 Victoria offers a range of offence‑specific, offence‑related and psychosocial programs to target offending behaviour, in conjunction with a comprehensive individualised case planning framework (including assessment and client service planning).
 This framework is supported by Practice Guidelines that provide clear direction on intervention planning, implementation, sequencing and priority.
 All interventions are delivered in accordance with the Risk‑Need‑Responsivity (RNR) model.